patrickfrey/mewa/doc/faq.md

 ### How to implement pointers and arrays?

-Pointers and arrays are types on its own.
+Pointers and arrays are types on their own.
 Because there are no attributes attached to types in the typedb, you have to declare an array of size 40 as own type that differs from the array of size 20.
 For arrays you need a mechanism for definition on demand.
 Such a mechanism you need for generics too.

 <a name="namespaces"/>

 ### How to implement namespaces?

-Namespaces are implementd as types.
+Namespaces are implemented as types.
 A namespace type can then be used as context type in a [typedb:resolve_type](#resolve_type) call.
 Every resolve type call has a set of context types or a single context type as argument.

 <a name="initializerLists"/>